Tanosimboangy/Photography-landing-page/README.md

 ## This project is our final assessement on HTML and CSS.
 I would like to show it you so that you can help me or if you interested in some stuff we can work on together.

 # **You can find the demo of this project here:**

 - If you want to find the demo about this project, you can click this demo link:
 <div><a href="https://vigilant-knuth-ba0f5e.netlify.app/">Demo</a></div>.

 - This is from Netlify but if you want to look at the solution here is the link:
 <div><a href="https://github.com/Tanosimboangy/front-end-finals">Demo</a></div>.

 - If you want to find the figma about this project, you can click this figma link:
 <div><a href="https://www.figma.com/file/VgF87mULloYb7HZ1EMCRzU/Laaqiq-1---Portfolio-detail-(Responsive)?node-id=7%3A16">Figma</a></div>.

 # **My experience:**

 - Since this project is based upon HTML and CSS, displaying each item can be complicated.

 - First of all, After having set all of the necessary files, such as index.html, index.scss, I installed sass and run it so that it compiles the scss styles into css and the browser won't have difficulty to render it.

 - Secondly, I tried to style all of the elements and set up the javascript code for the slider images.
 I had a great deal of difficulty to tackle with this part.

 - Interestingly, I had a chance to apply some of javascript funtionalities in this project which about image slider.

 # **In a few sentences, explain the structure of my project:**

 - First and foremost, Inside of index.html I write the whole code with a small part of javascript.

 - Lately, I tried to use parcel to run the run this code to the browser.

 # **If I had more time, I would you improve:**

 - First, I would like to improve the way how I display all of the links icons like facebook and twitter by using another fill when it is hovered by the user.

 - Also, I would cleanse my code very well so that it's easy for others to understand it.

 # **New I learned while working on this project:**

-  - I learned that we could use parcel instead of sass, and this make your life even easier to deal with everthing.
+- I learned that we could use parcel instead of sass to compile you code, and this makes your life even easier.